-Intermediate is for any member who is comfortable using their camera in manual mode and understands the basics of composition.
-Intermediate is also for any member who has been promoted from Novice, or who has consistently placed images in competitions at this level outside of the club.
+Intermediate is for any member who is comfortable using their camera in manual or semi manual modes and understands the basics of composition.
+Intermediate is also for any member who has been promoted from Novice, or who has consistently placed images in competitions at a comparative level outside of the club.